6.1 Therapeutic Ultrasound

 Duty Cycle: Thermal vs Non-Thermal

-Duty cycle is the percent of time the ultrasound beam is actually on during a treatment second.
-It determines whether the dominant effect is heat or mechanical (cavitation/microstreaming).
+Duty cycle is the percent of time the ultrasound beam is actually on during a treatment cycle.
+It determines whether the dominant effect is heat or mechanical (cavitation and acoustic microstreaming).

 Duty cycleModeDominant effectTypical use